ipfs/community/js-code-guidelines.md

 #### Documentation

 We use [documentation.js](https://github.com/documentationjs/documentation/tree/master/docs) to document our JavaScript repositories.
-For each repo, we use [this gulp task](https://github.com/documentationjs/gulp-documentation).
 An example for how to use JSDoc to document everything can be seen in [this PR to js-ipfs](https://github.com/ipfs/js-ipfs/pull/651).
 Ideally, we create a `docs` folder in each repository, and make sure it is not tracked to git.

 We use [`aegir-docs`](https://github.com/dignifiedquire/aegir) for the actual generation, which relies on JSDoc style comments.
 For more on aegir, see [the section below](#aegir).

 ### Commits

 We have very precise rules over how our git commit messages can be formatted.
 This leads to more readable messages that are easy to follow when looking through the project history.
 But also, we use the git commit messages to generate the change log.

 The commit message formatting can be added using a typical git workflow or through the use of a CLI wizard ([Commitizen](https://github.com/commitizen/cz-cli)).

 #### Commit Message Format

 Each commit message consists of a header, a body and a footer.
 The header has a special format that includes a type, a scope and a subject:

 ```
 <type>(<scope>): <subject>